Shikhar-G/Provider-Lookup/README.md

 ```commandline
 python3 web/manage.py runserver
 ```

+## Notes
+- For any issues, feel free to post an issue on the GitHub page.
+- Make sure not to commit the ```config.json``` file.
+It is not ignored by default so that there is a template file to use for the application, but any information stored here about the database connection should be kept confidential.
 ## Screenshots
 <p align="center">
 <img width="650" alt="Screen Shot 2020-09-16 at 9 06 11 PM" src="https://user-images.githubusercontent.com/29441672/127089060-90563990-8e2e-4e3a-ae81-f2bf90978496.png">